bgerrard5392/Kickstarter-analysis-Brian-Gerrard/README.md

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?

-This data set included several Kickstarter projects whose campaigns were still live during my analysis.
+  - This data set included several Kickstarter projects whose campaigns were still live during my analysis.
 Since I am unable to determine if a live campaign is a success or failure this poses a limitation within the dataset.
+  - Some projects have multiple campaign launches which poses a limitation within the data set because it skews the outcome of a given category.
+For example: The play "Beirut, Lady of Lebanon" is a project that launched a campaign in 2016 that failed by only pledging $1,225 of their $30,000 goal.
+This project launched a second campaign in 2017 and was successful (pledging $4,250 with a goal of $4,000).

 - What are some other possible tables and/or graphs that we could create?
   - Success rate based on Staff Picks - Do staff picks have any affect on whether a campaign is successsful or not?
-  - Do xxxxxxxxxxxxxxxxxxxxxx
+  - Campaign relaunch success rate - There were some projects that launched more than one campaign.
+Do failed or cancelled have a better chance of succeeding if they launch multiple campaigns?

 ## Data Dictionary
 This data was publically collected from Kickstarter, a platform where people can post projects and publicly raise money through crowdfunding.
 The dataset consists of 4,114 different Kickstarter campaigns across 21 countries the world.
 For my analysis I focused on the below data points: